madjonesjpl/gibs-web-examples/README.md

 Navigate your browser to http://localhost:3001.

-## Dynamic Data Visualization Examples
-In order to run the DDV examples (one for openlayers, two for leaflet), a connection must be created to the Titiler server, and to a pgstac STAC database.
-To spin up the necessary docker containers, clone the [Titiler.PgStac repository](https://github.com/stac-utils/titiler-pgstac) and follow the installation instructions detailed on the README.
-The two containers of importance are the database (container named stac-db) and the tiler (tiler-pgstac).
-### Installation
-I downloaded test data to my local machine, and added the file path to the folder storing all data as a volume of the tiler container (found in the repo's docker.yml configuration file).
-I then used xxx.sh and xxx.sh (link repo?) to modify the data so it was in the correct format, and in the collection structure required by Titiler.

-*Add instructions once Zhangshi finishes setting up Titiler instance in AWS*
-### Launch

-    $ docker-compose up --build database
-In a separate terminal window, run:

-    $ docker-compose up --build tiler
-Connection should now be available at port 8081.
-Navigate to http://localhost:3001 as normal while the containers are running

 Most examples show a single layer.
 Visit the
 [GIBS Visualization Product Catalog](https://nasa-gibs.github.io/gibs-api-docs/available-visualizations/#visualization-product-catalog) for parameters needed to display other layers.